Bob Dylan at Budokan

 Bob Dylan at Budokan is a live album by American singer-songwriter Bob Dylan, released August 1978 on Columbia Records in Japan only, followed by a worldwide release in April 1979.
 It was recorded during his 1978 world tour and is composed mostly of the artist's "greatest hits".
-The performances in the album are radically altered from the originals, using the same musicians that backed Street-Legal, but relying on a much larger band and stronger use of brass and backing singers.
+The performances in the album are radically altered from the originals, using almost all the musicians who played on Street-Legal, but relying on a much larger band and stronger use of woodwind and backing singers.
 In some respects the arrangements are more conventional than the original arrangements, for which the album was criticized.
 For a few critics, such as Janet Maslin of Rolling Stone, the differences between the older and newer arrangements had become less important.

 Recording and releases

-The audio recording is from shows on February 28 and March 1, 1978.
-Columbia Records released this double LP in Japan on August 21, 1978.
+The audio recording is from shows on 28 February and 1 March 1978.
+Columbia Records released this double LP in Japan on 21 August 1978.
 Later that year, it was released in Australia and New Zealand.
-On April 23, 1979, spurred by extensive importing and at least one counterfeit European edition, Columbia released the album to worldwide markets.
+On 23 April 1979, spurred by extensive importing and at least one counterfeit European edition, Columbia released the album to worldwide markets.
 The shows were the fourth and fifth in an eight-show appearance at Nippon Budokan Hall in Tokyo, Japan.